C-Stevens/pyChatroom/README.md

 ```

 ### Additional
-Any additional questions please forward to me at cjsd32@mail.missouri.edu
+Any additional questions please forward to me at mail <at> colinjstevens <dot> com